What Makes a Pokémon Card Valuable Today?

 How Can You Tell Which Pokémon Cards You Have?

-First things first, you need to figure out what you’ve actually got.
-The highest value cards tend to come from the earliest decks.
-The first English base set was released in 1999 and included the iconic trainer cards and rookie cards, but there were actually four versions of it printed.
 The set contained several real favourites, notably Charizard, but also Blastoise, Venusaur, and Mewtwo, recreated in a recent Celebrations Set release.
-Classics like Charizard and Mewtwo, were part of the original Pokémon TCG lineup, and collectors now hunt these early sports card-style releases with intense interest.
+Classics like Charizard and Mewtwo, were part of the original Pokémon TCG lineup.
+Collectors now hunt these early sports card-style releases with intense interest.

 You may also cards from the first set, but not a first edition.
 You’re looking for the cards to be out of 102, and have no logo for the set.
 Logos came in the next sets, Jungle, had a flower style logo, and the third, Fossil, had a dinosaur footprint.

-After this printing, the so-called Unlimited Edition printed to meet demand, so there are plenty of these on the market – making them generally worth less.
-The best way to identify these (outside of the shadow) is by the copyright line, as it includes 99, though there are specific card differences between each of the sets, including things like the colour of Pikachu’s blush.
+The publisher printed the Unlimited Edition after this printing to meet demand.
+There are plenty of these on the market – making them generally worth less.
+The best way to identify these is the shadow around the border as well as the copyright line.

 Which Pokémon Cards Are the Most Collectable in Your Set?